keepaliveit-staging/staging.keepaliveit.co.uk/index.markdown

 > By 2020, the estimated number of passwords used by humans and machines worldwide will grow to 300 billion.
 (Cybersecurity Media)

 ### Don't let your business be a victim of I.T downtime.
-Keep-Alive I.T can help you.
+Keep-Alive I.T's services can help you.
-Stop blaming your I.T service desk and begin taking proactive measures to mitigate availability and security of your I.T assets.
+Stop blaming your I.T service desk for the reality of the tech sector and begin taking proactive measures to mitigate availability and security of your I.T assets.
 Let us explain how we can help you with this.

 The truth is, I.T requires proper processes if you want to run it correctly.
-Achieving a 100% uptime SLA with your customers shouldn't be your ultimate goal; Instead, focusing on strategising your I.T for the unknowns and providing service robustness should be your goal.
-As technical experts with over a decade of experience in the I.T field, we can identify and mitigate potential issues with your software, infrastructure, and security proactively **before** issues occur.
+Achieving a 100% uptime Service Level Agreement (SLA) with your customers **shouldn't be your ultimate goal**; Instead, focusing on **strategising your I.T for the unknowns** and providing **service robustness** for your I.T systems **should be your goal**.
+As technical experts with over a decade of experience in the I.T field, we can identify and mitigate potential issues with your software, infrastructure, and security proactively **before** they occur in production environments.

-Technology is an investment into the operations and flow of your organization, rather than a cost of doing business.
-There is no single reason why as to why I.T downtime occurs.
-Contact us today and we can calculate the Return On Investment (ROI) of using our services and we'll help you with a tailored support package.
+Technology should be an investment into the operation of your organisation.
+There is no single reason why I.T downtime occurs but there are dozens of processes that can be implemented to avoid I.T issues.
+Contact us today and we can calculate the Return On Investment (ROI) of using our services and we'll provide you with a tailored support package.

+If you're a business manager and have ever asked yourself a question similar to the following:

+- How can my business save money on its I.T costs?
+- How can we improve the robustness and availability of our I.T?
+- What technologies can we use to enable feature X?
+- How do we scale our I.T to take business targets to the next level?

+Then **our services are for you.**

 IT Support
 24x7 Service Desk Support